wintersys-projects/adt-build-machine-scripts/doco/Tutorials/vultr/buildmachine-expedited.md

 ---------------

-7) You need to spin up a small machine to be your build machine by clicking "Create Droplet" on the top right of the GUI.
+7) You need to spin up a small machine to be your build machine by clicking "Create Server" on the top right of the GUI.
 And then follow these steps:

 >     1. Select which template you want debian 10 (or later) or ubuntu 20.04 (or later)
 >     2. Select which region you want to deploy to, for example, london